 Q: What will be the economic impact?
 What should we expect?

-As of April 15, Oxford Economics predicts a 45% decline in the travel industry for 2020.
-This includes a 81% drop in revenue over the next two months and continued losses the rest of the year reaching $519 billion.
+As of April 15, Oxford Economics predicts a 45% decline in the travel industry for 2020 with losses the rest of the year reaching $519 billion.
 This is more than 9x the impact of 9/11 on travel sector revenue.
 A loss of 8 million jobs is anticipated, as well as a decline of $80 billion in tax revenues.
 The greatest losses are anticipated in food service, lodging and air transportation; however, all sectors (including recreation and retail) should anticipate losses.
-Should travel restrictions loosen in the next two months, they anticipate travel revenues will slowly improve, but we are likely to experience losses the rest of the year.
+As predicted when travel restrictions loosened, travel revenues slowly improved, but we are likely to experience losses the rest of the year.
 Please recognize these are national figures at this point, and that different markets and different types of travel experiences may witness faster recovery.
-Strategic promotion will be a key factor in reducing the losses after the next two months.
+Strategic promotion will be a key factor in reducing the losses.
 Access the full report - COVID-19 Economic Impact to Travel Economy .
-(Updated 4/30/2020)
+(Updated 20/22/2020)